4W4I5/Semester-5-Notes/OS/OS 29 August, 2023.md

 			- Setting up DMA requires careful configuration and coordination to ensure data integrity and prevent conflicts.

 ## Symmetric Multiprocessor (SMP)
+- Definition
 	- A system with 2+ processors
 		- Share the same memory, system bus and I/O
+- Advantages
 	- Increased throughput, more reliable as failure of one processor will not ruin others
 	- Coordinating processors is complex, large memory pool is required as all processors share the same memory
 ## MultiCore Computer (MCC)
 - Definition
 	- Also known as chip multiprocessor